adeniszczyc/sass-brandcolors/README.md

 ## Sass Variables for Brand Colors

-A SASS module containing variables of all the colors found on [Brand Colors](http://brandcolors.net/ "Brand Colors").
+A Sass module containing variables of all the colors found on [Brand Colors](http://brandcolors.net/ "Brand Colors").

 ### Usage
 1. Include the module: